duytq94/react-native-hook-template/readme.md

-# React Native Template
+# React Native Hook Template

 ## Description
-* Template project with Redux, Saga, React Navigation.
+* Template project use fully Hook with Redux, Saga, React Navigation.

 ## How to run
 * Clone this project.